 Interviewer: All right.
 And then tell me how the surgery is performed.

 Dr. Ward: So the goal of the surgery is to remove all the disease we can see, and then this can involve a bunch of different procedures.
-It can be as simple as removing the appendix and a couple other things, or as extensive as multiple organs being removed.
+It can be as simple as removing the appendix and a couple of other things, or as extensive as multiple organs being removed.

 But after we establish whether or not we've been able to remove all the disease, we then proceed with the heated intraperitoneal chemotherapy.
-There are a couple ways to approach this, but most large institutions are doing this as part of the cytoreductive surgery.
+There are a couple of ways to approach this, but most large institutions are doing this as part of the cytoreductive surgery.
 So we actually temporarily close and infuse the heated chemo during the same surgery, then remove the heated chemotherapy, irrigate, and then close again, and that's the end of the surgery.